w8s-class/CS1520-Class-Information/docs/presentations/ajax/ajax.md

     * This will associate the function with the occurrence of the `readystatechange` event
         * This event fires in several places throughout the the execution (each time the state changes)
         * We can check the `XMLHttpRequest.readyState` to see what, if anything, we will do to handle the event
-    * Note that this attribute should be set before starting the request

 Note:
 * js15